danielsundermeier/knowledge/produktivitaet/machen.md

 > "Do you feel lost?
 Try creating.
 Could be code, companies, art, people.
 Creation brings meaning because it's what we were made to do." - [Alex MacCaw](https://twitter.com/maccaw/status/1398325800705855492)

 > "You put in the reps by regularly publishing, then once there’s a topic that you want to dive deep into, you invest the time and energy necessary to create something long-lasting" - [Make Classics, Not Content](https://moretothat.com/make-classics-not-content/)

+> "Your life is a kind of laboratory where you’re constantly experimenting with your own higher knowing, always increasing your capacity to design the life you choose.
+Human beings must create; it’s hardwired.
+The question is, are you consciously creating or only sleepwalking through your human life?" - David Emerald

 ## Links